2listic/2listic.github.io/src/data/blog/no-code_low-code_dealii-x.md

 ## Conclusions
-In conclusion, the combination of no-code and low-code is a fundamental tools to unleash intuitive interactions with complex simulation and data management workflow, while retaining an high, expert-level of customizability.
+In conclusion, the combination of no-code and low-code are a fundamental tools to unleash intuitive interactions with complex simulation and data management workflow, while retaining an high, expert-level of customizability.
 This will pave the way to streamlined tools for a more effective and quantitative personalized medicine.